tiyd-rails-2015-05/crash_course/README.md

 ## Discussion

-First, start the hour with a general discussion to get the students thinking?
+First, start the hour with a general discussion to get the students thinking.

 * What brings you here tonight?
 What convinced you to give up a perfectly good evening?
+Could be:
+  * Want to know more about the Iron Yard
+  * Want to know more about Ruby
+  * Want to decide between classes
+* Answer any Iron Yard-specific questions.

 * What is programming?
 * What good is it?
 * How many programs do you think have you relied on so far today?